-At this event in Chamberlain, SD on August 18th, local volunteers were recognized for countless hours of service to the community, among them Native Hope Ambassadors Kyal and Kansas Middletent.
+At this event in Chamberlain, SD on August 18th, local volunteers were recognized for countless hours of service to the community, among them Native Hope Ambassadors Kyal and Kansas.

 “The Hometown Hero Program allows us to thank those who give back to the community while encouraging others to volunteer,” says Representative Julie Soulek.

-Kansas Middletent and Kyal Middletent consider service to community as core to their belief system.
+Kansas and Kyal consider service to community as core to their belief system.
 Each of them has a passion for working with kids and empowering them to believe in themselves.